We are responsible for the collection, monitoring and publication of rail customer complaints.

 ORR core data compliance reporting

 Train operating companies (TOCs) are required to provide us with performance data in relation to their passenger-facing activities.
-This data provides a way for these companies to demonstrate they are complying with their obligations to passengers in relation to complaints handling procedures (CHPs), Disabled people's protection policies (DPPPs), and other consumer-related areas.
+This data provides a way for these companies to demonstrate they are complying with their obligations to passengers in relation to complaints handling procedures (CHPs), accessible travel policies (ATPs), delay compensation, and other consumer-related areas.
 It also allows us to monitor operators' progress in these areas over time and improves transparency and accountability for passengers.

 As part of these arrangements we also require TOCs to sign a letter at the outset of each reporting year to provide assurance that the data they provide has been submitted following the consistent approach set out in the ORR core data guidance and is an accurate reflection of their performance.